SteelCompendium/data-md-dse/Bestiary/Chapters/Retainers.md

 > - **12-16:** 10 corruption damage
 > - **17+:** 14 corruption damage
 >
 > **Effect:** If the defector's mentor is in the area, the mentor burns with flame until the end of the defector's next turn.
-While this fire burns the mentor has fire immunity 10, and any creature who targets the mentor with a strike takes 10 fire damage
+While this fire burns the mentor has fire immunity 10, and any creature who targets the mentor with a strike takes 10 fire damage.

 ###### Level 10 Retainer Advancement Ability